Fine-Tuning Segment Anything Model (SAM)

 2. Why is fine-tuning important for the Segment Anything Model?

-3. What are the common steps involved in fine-tuning the Segment Anything Model?
+3. What common steps are involved in fine-tuning the Segment Anything Model?

 Fine-tuning SAM generally involves the following steps: